 One plan, one vision: Unifying strategy, budgeting, and forecasting

-• Highlighting the role of digital tools, real-time data, and predictive analytics in supporting agile, integrated planning cycles
+• How real-time data, digital tools, and predictive analytics strengthen forecasting, supporting more agile and informed planning cycles

 11:40